Bardolph-Automation-Inc/bardolph/docs/language.rst

 Internally, launching a script is a two-step process.
 First, a parser reads the source file and compiles it into a sequence of encoded instructions.
-Next, a simple virtual machine executes those instructions.
+Next, a simple virtual machine (`VM`) executes those instructions.
 A job-control facility maintains a queue, allowing execution of a sequence of compiled scripts.

 .. index:: color; set for all